senthilkumarashok/MachineLearning/README.md

     Kernel trick
     - By transforming the input space into a higher-dimensional space using kernel parameters such as polynomial or radial basis functions,
     - SVMs can effectively classify data that isn't linearly separable in its original form.
-    - Linear separable
+    - Linear separable using normal regression
-    - Handling Non Linear separable
+    - Handling Non Linear separable using kernel trick

 ### UnSupervised Learning